 Bitcoin is a cryptocurrency and an online payment system that was invented in 2009 by an unknown person or group known as Satoshi Nakamoto.
-It was designed to replace traditional currencies and overcome some of the shortcomings of other currencies like cash, such as no transaction limits and lower fees.
-At the time, there were no smartphones, and there wasn't widespread Internet usage which would be one of the reasons technology allowed for this virtual currency to exist.
-The following is a list of the advantages and disadvantages of BTCs.
+It was designed to replace traditional currencies and overcome some of the shortcomings of other currencies like cash, with no transaction limits and lower fees.

-How Does Bitcoin Mining Work?
-BTC mining is the method of verifying and adding transactions to the blockchain, which is a public record.
 While computers are running BTC software to do this work, any processing power that views or executes a transaction will be rewarded with newly created BTCs.
 This incentive system helps keep the process secure by encouraging distributed verification among network participants rather than requiring trust in central management.
 The method of mining BTCs is purposefully designed to be resource-intensive and challenging for miners to find the same number of blocks every day.
-To be considered valid, each block must have proof of work.
-When additional BTC nodes receive a block, they verify this proof of work.
-The hashcash proof-of-work function is used by Bitcoin.

 Utility of Bitcoin?

 It's the worlds most popular cryptocurrency, with the highest volume.
 BTC is also seen as an alternative store of value, so it can be good to have a little in your portfolio to hedge against inflation.
+Many people see it as a digital version of gold.

 Bitcoin Price details